OSGeo/gdal/doc/source/drivers/vector/oapif.rst

    and password to the remote server.
 -  **IGNORE_SCHEMA**\ = YES/NO. (GDAL >= 3.1) Set to YES to ignore the XML
    Schema or JSON schema that may be offered by the server.
+-  **CRS** = string.
+(GDAL >= 3.7) Set to a CRS identifier, e.g ``EPSG:3067``
+   or ``http://www.opengis.net/def/crs/EPSG/0/3067``, to use as the layer CRS.
+   That CRS must be listed in the lists of CRS supported by the layers of the dataset, otherwise layers not listing it cannot be opened.
+-  **PREFERRED_CRS** = string.
+(GDAL >= 3.7) Identical to the CRS option, except
+   that if a layer does not list the PREFERRED_CRS in its list of supported CRS, the default CRS (storageCRS when present, otherwise EPSG:4326) will be used.
+   CRS and PREFERRED_CRS option are mutually exclusive.

 Examples
 --------